Yoric/Numendo-2019/talk.md

 - Motivation
 - The high cost of lexing
-- The high cost of analyzing alone
+- The high cost of analyzing
 - The high cost of parsing
 - The high cost of fetching
 - Conclusions